My Approach to Helping

 At the center of your struggles, is a relationship.
 The relationship may be with another person, an organization or more importantly yourself.
 So if you're not getting along, you need better relationships skills.
 I teach effective relationship skills.

 Improving relationship skills may seem like an obvious solution if your troubles involve another human being.
 It may not seem so obvious when it comes to the relationship with yourself.
 To better understand what I mean, simply listen to the things you say to yourself all day.
-I'll bet you that most of what you say is brutal.
-In other words, you don't have a very good relationship with yourself.
+Are you being kind to yourself?
+Would you talk to a friend the way you talk to yourself?
+Treating yourself well is critical to a relaxed life.

-That's the bad news.
-The good news is learning to improve your relationships, whether it be with yourself or someone else, the skills are the same.
+The good news is learning to improve your relationships, whether it be with yourself or someone else, are the same.
 So what you learn in therapy with me will be applicable to every area of your life.
-If you improve your relationships, you improve your life.
+If you improve your relationship skills, you improve your life.

-Struggling with your life causes you to be anxious, stressed and worried.
+Struggling with relationships causes you to be anxious, stressed and worried.
 So you could use some help with learning to do what I call "regulating your nervous system."
-I can teach you how to regulate your nervous system which reduces your fear.
-Reducing fear reduces anxiety stress and worry.
-Wouldn't that help?
+I can teach you how to regulate your nervous system reducing anxiety.
+Less anxiety improves relationships.

-My practical, no nonsense approach to your life's biggest challenges will give you hope for the future.
-You will come away from our time together with a way of living your life that actually works.
+My practical, no-nonsense approach to your life's biggest challenges will give you hope for the future.
+You will come away from our time together with a way of being in relationships and living your life that actually works.

 More Info About My Practice